njosieb/100-days-of-code/log.md

 **Today's Progress**: Styled and properly linked the mobile menu!!!!!!!!!!!!!!!!!!!!!!
 AHHH

 **Thoughts**: Day #52 of #100DaysOfCode Figured out how to style & put links in the mobile friendly menu.
 I was able to guess my way through referring to another project, tweaking a few things here & there, I worked on with the same premise.
 I was shocked when it worked Very proud of myself!

+### Day 53: May 24, 2019 Friday

+### Day 54: May 25, 2019 Saturday

+### Day 55: May 26, 2019 Sunday

+### Day 56: May 27, 2019 Monday

+### Day 57: May 28, 2019 Tuesday

+**Today's Progress**: Worked on making mobile site look better..
+Got a lot done

+**Thoughts**: Days #53-57 of #100DaysOfCode Working on editing the mobile-friendly site.
+It's amazing how little adjustments make the biggest difference.
+It's also funny how frequently I make silly mistakes like making a CSS class, forget to call it, & then I wonder why its not working. lol

 <!-- **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)